-• Disabilities: If you have a physical, learning, sensory or psychological disability and require accommodations, or you might need special arrangements in case the room or building must be evacuated, please let me know as soon as possible.
-You will need to register with, and, in most cases, provide documentation of your disability to Disability Services.
+• Disabilities: If you have a physical, learning, sensory or psychological disability and require accommodations, please let me know as soon as possible.
+You will need to register with and, in most cases, provide documentation of your disability to Disability Services.
 Please contact Erin Ferrara, Coordinator of Disability Services at (541) 851-5227 or erin.ferrara@oit.edu.
 Disability Services is located in the Learning Resource Center, room 229.